bambora-na/dev.na.bambora.com/source/docs/guides/EMV_3D_secure.md

         - javascript_enabled, optional Boolean true/false, default true.
     - Additional 3DSecure parameters
         - version, Optional and will default to what is configured in the merchant's account
-        - authentication_required (If set to true the transaction will not continue processing unless 3DS authentication is successful)
+        - auth_required (If set to true the transaction will not continue processing unless 3DS authentication is successful)

 - Payment API response:
     - The payment response will return a status field under the 3d_secure field.
 Possible values are: